Dibaa23/EduroamAI/README.md

 **AIATL 2025**

-### Chatbot Python Setup README
+### EduAI Setup

 ---

 ## Overview
-This repository contains a chatbot project implemented using a Python script (`Chatbot_server.py`).
-The following guide provides a step-by-step process to set up the Python environment for the chatbot.
-The chatbot interacts with the Anthropics Claude model, manages environment variables, and makes HTTP requests.
+This project is EduRoam, an application tha will take videos for you and create a study plan from them such as a summary, a lesson plan, a quiz, and reccomendations for further learning!
+This README specifically goes over how to set the chatbot up and how to set up the env for Anthropic's Claude and Google's Gemini

 ---